 Manistee is a somewhat small city located in the state of Michigan.
 With a population of 6,084 people and five constituent neighborhoods, Manistee is the 168th largest community in Michigan.
-Manistee has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Manistee was built prior to World War II, making it one of the older and more historic cities in the country.

-Manistee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manistee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Manistee is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Manistee who work in sales jobs (16.28%), office and administrative support (9.36%), and teaching (6.46%).
+There are especially a lot of people living in Manistee who work in sales jobs (16.21%), office and administrative support (9.67%), and management occupations (8.49%).

 The people who call Manistee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manistee residents report their race to be White, followed by Native American.
-Important ancestries of people in Manistee include German, Irish, English, and French .
+Important ancestries of people in Manistee include Polish, Irish, English, and Swedish.

 The most common language spoken in Manistee is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Vietnamese.